Menu Dr. Duane Delaune's Blog Phone

 Sometimes conversative preparation will prevent bulky looking veneers.
 Lumineers are known for looking pasty and bulky.
 An expert cosmetic dentist will explain the result you can expect with or without preparation.

-Rather than choosing a brand of veneers, look for an experienced cosmetic dentist—preferably a dentist accredited by the American Academy of Cosmetic Dentistry.
+Rather than choosing a brand of veneers, look for an experienced cosmetic dentist.
 Schedule a consultation with one or two cosmetic dentists and discuss your options.

 Before and after minimal prep porcelain veneers photos